mohamedawnallah/Learning-Bitcoin/cryptocurrency/README.md

 # How wallets work ?
 There isn't actually a balance value in the Blockchain just list of UTXOs.
 The Wallets actually calculate the UTXOs sent to you and calculate the balance
 # Signatures: Private & Public Keys
-There are two proceses:
+- There are two proceses:
     - Signing Process: (Message + Digital Signature[Hashed Message + Encryption using Private Key])
     - Verification Process: (Message + Digital Signature + Public Key)
+- Public Key is generated from Private Key using `Elliptic Curve Multiplication`
+- Bitcoin Address is generated from Public key using `Double Hash (SHA256 + RIPEMD160)` and then `Base58Check Encode` on the public key hash output
+- Private key is a decimal number but public key is a hexadecmial one

 By this we're mainting security and integrity of the blockchain
-# Signatures & Keys Demo

 # What is Segregated Witness ?
 (SegWit)